martin-olivier/vangelis/README.md

 ```
 [Test Name] command
 expected output
-[END]
+[END] expected return value
 ```
+expected return value is optional (default : 0)

 Here we want to test a program that takes parameters and prints them in the standard output.
+We will also test some system commands
 Let's create a test file :

 ```